helsing-ai/ldth-2025-coordination/README.md

 #### The simulation

-The simulation runs in a 2D environment, bounded by a square of 100 by 100 units.
+The simulation runs in a 2D environment, bounded by a square of 200 by 200 units, centered around (0, 0).
 All entities are spawned within this region, and the target will never leave it, but your units might if they drift off.
 There are some simplified physics features, so take inertia into account when planning your navigation.
 Units can accelerate in any direction.

 We have implemented the following entities: